 |1 dash||Black pepper|

-Position a rack in the middle of the oven and preheat to 400°F. Line a baking sheet with parchment paper.
+1. Preheat oven to 400 degrees F. Line a baking sheet with parchment paper.

-Transfer the roasted cauliflower to a food processor.
-Add the remaining 2 tablespoons olive oil, lemon juice, and pepper to taste.
-Squeeze the roasted garlic out of its skins into the processor and then pulse until completely smooth and spreadable, 3 to 4 minutes.
-(If it is still chunky after a few minutes of blending, try adding a tablespoon or two of water or a little more oil.)
+5. Put the roasted cauliflower into a food processor.
+Add in the remaining 2 tablespoons of olive oil, lemon juice, and black pepper, and squeeze the roasted garlic out of its skin into the food processor.
+Pulse for about 3-4 minutes, until the mixture is smooth and spreadable.
+If the mixture remains chunky after a few minutes of pulsing, add in an additional 1-2 tablespoons or water, or a little more oil into the mixture.